SiyiP/linked-blog-starter-md/12 Psych/MMT Antipsychotics_Blumer.md

 - thru 5-HT2A and D2 blockade primarily
 1. clozapine
 	1. gold std, but not first prescried
+	2. **treatment resistant schizophrenia**
-	2. for refractory cases
+	3. for refractory cases
-	3. for treatment resistant failures with 2 fails first
+	4. for treatment resistant failures with 2 fails first
-	4. weight gain common
+	5. weight gain common
-	5. <mark style="background: #FFF3A3A6;">risk of agranulocytosis + neutropenia!!! reqs weekly CBC</mark>
+	6. <mark style="background: #FFF3A3A6;">risk of agranulocytosis + neutropenia!!! reqs weekly CBC</mark>
 		1. severe infection with low neutrophils + sore throat with ulcers etc.
-	6. risk for seizures + hypotension, diabetes, increased ldl + triglycerides, sialorrhea
+	7. risk for seizures + hypotension, diabetes, increased ldl + triglycerides, sialorrhea
-	7. metabolized by cyp1A2 + cyp2d6 among others ....
+	8. metabolized by cyp1A2 + cyp2d6 among others ....
 2. risperidone
 	1. this is haloperiidol lite
 	2. lower potential for metabolic symptoms....